ux3d/3DGlobalUnitySDK/README.md

 # Known issues

-If you have more than one render pipeline installed this plugin cant know which one is the active one and will not work correctly.
+If you have more than one render pipeline installed this plugin cant know which one is the active one and might not work correctly.
 Removing the unused render pipeline package resolves this issue.
 Currently the plugin only checks the installed render pipeline after installation.
 So if you switch the render pipeline you have to remove the plugin and reimport it.

 Switching mode during playback (multiview to diorama and vice versa) is currently not supported.
 You have to stop the playback and start it again to switch between modes.